128technology/docs/docs/intro_system_reqs.md

 ---
-title: Hardware Requirements
+title: System Requirements
-sidebar_label: Hardware Requirements
+sidebar_label: System Requirements
 ---
 ## Hardware Requirements
 The 128T routing software runs on both bare metal servers and as a virtual machine within hypervisor environments.
 For virtual environments, the same CPU, memory, and storage specifications are required for comparable throughput.